What is Chatty Cathy?

 Chatty Cathy is an artificial intelligence (AI) chat bot for Discord server.
-It can also check Bitcoin prices and is easily extended with new commands.
+It is easily extended with new commands.
 It is written in Python 3.
-The only custom command provided currently is the ?bitcoin command, implemented as an example for you to easily add your own.
+You can invite the DevDungeon Chatty Cathy to your server or run your own version.

 The chat bot intelligence is powered by AIML.
 It comes packaged by default with the Alice bot set of XML files.
 You can also add your own AIML files to modify the chat behavior in the cathy/aiml/custom folder.
 You can follow this tutorial to learn more about using AIML with Python: AI Chat Bot in Python with AIML.